apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_container_volume.rst

     Specify the extra parameters (as json dictionary) that can be used in Azure connection.
     The following parameters are all optional:

     * ``connection_string``: Connection string for use with connection string authentication.
+It can be left out to fall back on DefaultAzureCredential_.
     * ``subscription_id``: The ID of the subscription used for the initial connection.
-This is needed for Azure Active Directory (Azure AD) authentication.
+This is needed for Azure Active Directory (DefaultAzureCredential_) authentication.
     * ``resource_group``: Azure Resource Group Name under which the desired Azure file volume resides.
-This is needed for Azure Active Directory (Azure AD) authentication.
+This is needed for Azure Active Directory (DefaultAzureCredential_) authentication.

 When specifying the connection in environment variable you should specify it using URI syntax.